anxuae/TourBillon/README.rst

 The winner is the team with the highest aggregate points earned in all rounds.

-For 32 to 64 teams, is is recomended to perform between 5 and 6 rounds per tournament.
+From 32 to 64 teams, it is recomended to perform between 5 and 6 rounds per tournament.

 Dependencies